PosejOG/esx_multicharacter/README.md

+# You can add a max two characters in config.lua because more cannot fit in the ui
+## Change this beacose github replace my config with orginal
 A simple redesign of esx_multicharacter for ESX_Legacy.
 Scipt does not have support.
-You can add a max two characters in config.cfg because more cannot fit in the ui
 <img width="2878" height="1585" alt="image" src="https://github.com/user-attachments/assets/2c54c44a-1d62-4528-a0d6-e0a85a3ad967" />